 - Completed undergraduate degree GPA = 4.9

-- Completed undergraduate Honours degree = no minimum GPA required
+- Completed undergraduate with Honours degree (Class 1, 2A, 2B and 2d) = no minimum GPA required

 - Completed Graduate Certificate = 5.7